HHaiduk/thunder/README.md

 Thunder the Robot

-Anyone who wishes to try out Thunder the Robot, should capture all the content herein.
+Anyone who wishes to try out Thunder the Robot, should download an install set for their particular OS.

 NOTE:  All the executables provided are 64-bit executables.